bcrowell/cm_invariants/README.md

 pathological spacetime adapted from an example by Geroch, in which timelike geodesics are incomplete as time approaches infinity.
 All of the CM invariants remain finite, however.

+All of the test programs call the function cm_do_tests().
+This function checks that the traceless Ricci tensor is indeed traceless, checks the symmetries of the Weyl tensor and its Hodge dual, and checks the tracelessness of the Weyl tensor and its Hodge dual.

 To do
 =====